 How is what we are studying pointing us towards Jesus Christ?
 That is the backdrop on which we need to study scripture.

-My goal is to encourage believers in Jesus Christ.
+My goal for this podcast is to encourage believers in Jesus Christ.
 Both to encourage current believers in their faith, and to help their faith grow stronger, but also to encourage those who have not yet believed to take a serious, fresh look at the truth claims of the Bible.

-And for all of us, remember, and some of us may need to keep this in mind next study, is that the only barrier to truth is the assumption that you already have it.
+And for all of us, remember, and some of us may need to keep this in mind for the next episode, is that the only barrier to truth is the presumption that you already have it.